meghanai28/sjsuRLCAPTCHA/TicketMonarch/README.md

 npm run dev
 ```

-The frontend will be running on `http://localhost:5173` (Vite default port)
+The frontend will be running on `http://localhost:5173` (Vite default port) (May run on other ports, check terminal)

 ### Step 5: Access the Application